top of page

 You can also go a little further from here, and you will come to Lions Lighthouse.
 From here, you can see the Queen Mary.

 If you don't want to walk the mile-and-a-half to the Queen Mary, you can always take the Aquabus.
-The fee one way is $1, and you can find the Aquabus at Shoreline Village Dock 9 or the Aquarium of the Pacific at Dock 4.
+The one-way fee is $1, and you can find the Aquabus at Shoreline Village Dock 9 or the Aquarium of the Pacific at Dock 4.
 Be warned: They say they run all day, but this is false because I was here at 1 p.m., and they were closed.
 This is what the Aquabus looks like.

 I spent one night at the Queen Mary, but I highly recommend the Hotel Royal if you don't want to spend that amount of money.
 It's not far from the Shoreline Village, and I enjoyed the walk.